redashu/terraform-everything/README.md

 # Terraform state

-## after your apply command in any tf script
+## after your deploy  resources in any tf script

-###  Terraform is creating a file called "terraform.tfstate"
+###  Terraform is creating a file in the backend called "terraform.tfstate"

-### This is only responsible for all deleteing and creation
+### This is only responsible for overall state of all the terraform resources

 ### everytime we do either apply or delete or plan terraform.tfstate is gonna be looked